OpenIotNetwork/ic880a-setup-scripts/README.md

 ```

 ### Register your gateway ###
-As with every gateway you need to register it at https://console.thethingsnetwork.org.
+You need to register your new Gateway at The Things Network Console: https://console.thethingsnetwork.org.

 ## List of files & Documentation